Shouree/storm-http-framework/doc/02-Language_Reference/02-Basic_Storm/03-Definitions/02-Types.md

   of the type.
 Only supported for values and classes.

 Two options are special: `extends` and `on`.
-If these are the only options, they may be specified without the colon.
+If one of these is the only option, it may be specified without the colon.